BareBones-RPG/BareBones-RPG.github.io/README.md

 #### Optional Initiative Rule:

-GM may use a deck of cards and assign each player and enemy a card.
-The lowest or highest number on the card will go first.
-Follow from First to Last or Royalty to Peasant rules.
-If players get an Ace, they will always go first in battle.
+The GM uses a deck of cards and assigns each player and enemy a card.
+The turn order is determined by the highest number on the card.

 - Royalty to Peasant setting: _**Colored Joker, King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2, Ace and Black and White (B&W) Joker**_.

+#### Joker Rules:
+- Colored Joker: If a player or enemy draws a colored Joker, they have the option to go first or choose when they will take their turn.
+- Black and White Joker: If a player or enemy draws a Black and White Joker, they will always go last.

 ### Attack Roll